ZhizhengFu/intranet-proxy-builder/README.md

 # intranet-proxy-builder

-- system requirements

-macOS or Linux!
-If you are using Windows, you can use WSL2.

 - what is this repository for?

 This repository is a script to build a proxy server for the intranet.
 It is based on the [pages](https://charlesfrazier.github.io/tech/proxy.html) I wrote on my website.